Mike Affleck

-Michael Affleck (born December 3, 1984) is a former American football quarterback who played one season with the Utah Blaze of the Arena Football League.
+Michael Affleck (born December 3, 1984) is an American former professional football quarterback who played one season with the Utah Blaze of the Arena Football League (AFL).
 He played college football at Utah State.

-Early years
+Early life

 Affleck played high school football for the Timpview High School Thunderbirds of Provo, Utah.
 He was a Deseret News first-team all-state selection and U.S. Army All-Star nomination for the Thunderbirds.
-He also earned all-region honors after passing for 2,100 yards with 22 touchdowns and rushed for two touchdowns his senior season in leading Timpview to a 12–1 record.
+He also earned all-region honors after passing for 2,100 yards with 22 touchdowns and rushing for two touchdowns his senior season, leading Timpview to a 12–1 record.
 Affleck threw for 4,200 yards and 37 touchdowns in his career.
 He won the Utah Valley Golden Arm for Most Outstanding Quarterback his senior year and was the MVP of the Colorado Nike Camp in 2002.
 He also Lettered in both basketball and baseball, earning second-team all-region honors in baseball.
 Affleck appeared at the Elite 11 quarterback camp in 2002.
 He graduated from Timpview High School in 2003.